Were any managerial candidates spotted at Hartlepool United on Saturday?

-Raj Singh and Gary Pallister watch 2-0 win over Barnet as search for next Hartlepool United manager continues
+Raj Singh and former Middlesbrough and Manchester United defender Gary Pallister watch 2-0 win over Barnet as search for next Hartlepool United manager continues

 The Hartlepool United directors’ box was busy for Saturday’s National League win over Barnet though no managerial candidates were visibly present.